-In Gangneung, on the east coast of Gangwon province, is the unique Charmsori Gramophone and Edison Science Museum, a private collection, founded by the collector Son Seongmok, the largest gramophone museum in the world.
+In Gangneung, on the east coast of Gangwon province, is the unique Charmsori Gramophone and Edison Science Museum, a private collection founded by the collector Son Seongmok, the largest gramophone museum in the world.
 It has a collection of 4,500 phonographs, 150,000 phonograph records, 1,000 books, and 5,000 items from 20 nations.
 It displays all kinds of music boxes and gramophones and rare items like a waxroll changer.
 The Edison Invention Hall displays 850 inventions of Edison’s, including three of his greatest inventions - phonographs, light bulbs and projectors.

-Seodaemun Prison, where Korean liberation activists were imprisoned, tortured and executed during the Japanese occupation from 1910 to 1945 is now a museum to commemorate those who sacrificed their lives in the fight for Korean independence.
-And the War Memorial Museum in Seoul, an enormous complex of indoor and outdoor exhibition areas with thousands of objects, photos, and equipment on display, chronicles Korean military history through the ages until the Korean War of 1950–1953, with impressive displays and a children’s section to educate the young.
+Seodaemun Prison, where Korean liberation activists were imprisoned, tortured and executed during the Japanese occupation from 1910 to 1945, is a museum to commemorate those who sacrificed their lives in the fight for Korean independence.
+And the War Memorial Museum in Seoul, an enormous complex of indoor and outdoor exhibition areas with thousands of objects, photos, and equipment on display, chronicles Korean military history through the ages until the Korean War of 1950–1953, with impressive exhibits and a children’s section to educate the young.